DoodleScheduling/frontend-challenge-chat-api/README.md

 ## Overview

 As part of the challenge, you'll be building a chat interface that connects to this API.
-We've provided a containerized backend to ensure you can focus entirely on the frontend implementation without worrying about server side complexities.
+Here we've provided a containerized backend to ensure you can focus entirely on the frontend implementation without worrying about server side complexities.

 ### What's Included

 This API provides the core functionality you'll need:

 - Fetching existing chat messages
 - Creating new messages
 - Real time message updates

 The API comes with: